meri-leeworthy/meri.garden/posts/Leaf Render Update 0.md

 [[Discussion about Leaf render plugin system]]

 Implementing this 'transformations' and 'render systems' approach, possibly involving passing ASTs between modules, all feels a bit too complicated for right now.
 But I'm interested in the idea of a platform where users can compose a pipeline of transformations on their data using arbitrary WASM modules, and want to keep thinking about this into the future.

+I continue a bit further on this thought train in [[Leaf Swappable UI]]